About the Journal

 ASIAC

-Focus and scope
+Focus and Scope

-In line with the multidisciplinarity of area studies, the journal will publish contributions from numerous research traditions that span the humanities and social sciences.
-It will therefore include research papers from disciplines such as history, archaeology, philology, linguistics, literary studies, politics and international studies, sociology, anthropology, and human geography, among others.
-The journal welcomes both theoretical and empirical work and encourages diverse methodological and disciplinary approaches that advance academic understanding of Central Asia and the Caucasus.
+In line with the multidisciplinarity of area studies, the journal publishes contributions from numerous research traditions across the humanities and social sciences.
+It includes research articles from disciplines such as history, archaeology, philology, linguistics, literary studies, politics and international studies, sociology, anthropology, and human geography, among others.

-Submission and peer-review policy
+Submission and Peer-Review Policy

-All submissions undergo double-blind peer review.
+All submissions are first assessed by the editorial team for relevance to the journal’s scope, originality, scholarly quality, and compliance with the journal’s ethical and formal requirements.
+Manuscripts that pass this initial assessment are sent for double-blind peer review.
 Each manuscript is evaluated by at least two independent experts selected by the editorial team for their subject expertise and absence of conflicts of interest.
-Reviewers are asked to provide objective, constructive feedback.
-Final editorial decisions are made based on reviewers’ recommendations and the academic standards of the journal.

 For details on how to participate in ASIAC’s activities, visit the Association’s website or write to info@asiac.net.